dmitrovic98/PhD_GraphGrowthOfPermutationGroups/EigenBall_Algorithm/README.md

 This provides a convenient way of independently checking an eigenvector obtained from the search (or from other sources).

----

-## T120 example
+## $T_{120}$

-The file `EigenBallTest_T120.txt` contains the data needed to run the search on the particular voltage cover used in Chapter 8.
+The file `T120_GraphData.txt` contains the data needed to run the search on the particular voltage cover used in Chapter 8.

-The base graph is a graph on (120) vertices.
+The base graph is a graph on $120$ vertices.
 The file explicitly defines its edge set and a collection of oriented arcs, and then supplies the corresponding voltage data.

 The voltage group is represented by